 At December 31, 2016, backlog for the A-10 program with Boeing was \$5.3 million, representing 11 shipsets, and total program inventory was \$12.8 million, of which \$8.7 million is associated with nonrecurring costs.
 Through December 31, 2016, the Company has delivered 162 shipsets over the life of the program.
 During 2016, the U.S. Air Force ("USAF") indicated that they would delay the retirement of the A-10 fleet due to its vital close air support, search and rescue capabilities and the lack of a suitable replacement.
 The Company continues to monitor the defense budget and understands that despite this positive indication, the future of this program could be at risk without the continued support of Congress.
 The Company has not received any orders for additional shipsets in 2016; however, the customer has not given any indication that this program will be terminated.
 Production and deliveries under this contract have been extended through the first quarter of 2017.
-Tooling and nonrecurring costs may not be recoverable in the event of a significant break in production or contract termination prior to the completion of the 242 shipsets.
+Tooling and nonrecurring costs on this program are being amortized over 242 shipsets, the number of shipsets under the program of record.
+These nonrecurring costs may not be recoverable in the event of a significant break in production or contract termination prior to the completion of the 242 shipsets.